-Likewise, when logging into the module using the Touch Screen Control, the operator needs to enter a PIN.
+Likewise, when logging into the module using the infrared remote control, the operator needs to enter a PIN.
 Since the PIN consists of 8 (eight) integers with a maximum 2 consecutive digits, the probability of randomly guessing the correct sequence is one (1) in 53,144,100.
-Since the touch screen is connected to the module via an SSH connection, the module enforces the four second delay on the PIN entry.
-Therefore, in one minute, only 15 PINs can be entered, which brings the probability of a random success within one minute to 15 in 53,144,100.
+The maximum number of characters the infrared interface can handle is 50 characters per second.
+At a minimum, 8 movements are needed to enter in an 8 digit PIN on the remote, also adding three extra inputs to submit the PIN to the IR interface from the remote.
+This totals to 11 characters per second, meaning 4.54 PIN attempts can be made in one second, which also equals 272.73 PIN attempts per minute.
+The probability of a random success within one minute is 272.73 in 53,144,100.
 Increasing the number of digits in the PIN further lowers the probability.